Vaz/Obervaz: Religion

 The population of the municipality is predominantly Catholic.
 The Protestant church community has about 700 members.
 In the municipality of Obervaz there are eight Catholic churches, in addition to the Protestant church in Lenzerheide.
 After the Maria Goretti Church opened on July 24, 1977 in Valbella, every community in Obervaz had a church.
 Obersolis has a small pilgrimage church.

 From the 2000 census, 1,694 or 63.0% are Roman Catholic, while 655 or 24.3% belonged to the Swiss Reformed Church.
 Of the rest of the population, there are 43 individuals (or about 1.60% of the population) who belong to the Orthodox Church, and there are 5 individuals (or about 0.19% of the population) who belong to another Christian church.
 There are 45 (or about 1.67% of the population) who are Islamic.
 There are 18 individuals (or about 0.67% of the population) who belong to another church (not listed on the census), 139 (or about 5.17% of the population) belong to no church, are agnostic or atheist, and 92 individuals (or about 3.42% of the population) did not answer the question.

 Origin - nationality

-For a long time the municipality was exclusively settled by Rhaetians.
 Jenische have had citizenship in Obervaz since the 18th century.
 In 2002, 13.5% of the population were foreign.
 2.16% claimed Portuguese as their main language in 2000, and was as such made the third official language of the municipality, after German (82.09%) and Romansh (9.03%).